Atlas-OS/docs/docs/getting-started/post-installation/software/index.md

+---
+description: The recommended way to install software in AtlasOS
+icon: material/download
+---

 # Installing Software

-## :material-clipboard-list-outline: What is Chocolatey?
+## :simple-chocolatey: What is Chocolatey?

 Atlas makes it easy to install software.
 Chocolatey is a Windows package manager.
 It is like apt-get and Homebrew on Linux and macOS respectively.
 It enables you to install software on your computer from the command line.
 Chocolatey is a project run by the community.
 Microsoft and Atlas do not officially support it, but we use it to make it easy for users to install the software they want.